 The itsme Sign Validation Service allows a subscriber to deliver signed data and signature to be validated via an API (no human interface is foreseen at this moment).
 The validation service will perform the validation according to the validation algorithm defined in ETSI 319 102.
-The validation on AdES, AdES/QC and QES requirements is performed according to ETSI 119 172-4 (this is an unpublished ETSI draft standard at the time of publication of this practice statement).
+The validation on AdES, AdES/QC and QES requirements is performed according to ETSI 119 172-4.
 Via the same API, an XML formatted validation report will be returned that will be sealed with an itsme Sign Validation Service certificate.
-This certificate is a Qualified Seal Certificate, of which the private key is protected by a Secure Seal Creation Device.
+This certificate is a Qualified Seal Certificate, of which the private key is protected by a Qualified Seal Creation Device.